redhat-scholars/tekton-tutorial/README.md

 This content is brought to you by [Red Hat Developer Program](http://developers.redhat.com) - Register today!

-== Contributing
+## Contributing

-Please refer to the link:./CONTRIBUTING.adoc[how to contribute?] on how you can contribute to the tutorial
+Please refer to the [how to contribute?](./CONTRIBUTING.md) on how you can contribute to the tutorial